-Beginning in FY 2021-22, and for each subsequent fiscal year, the bill would require the retirement board and DTMB to adopt, on the recommendation of the actuary and in accordance with all applicable actuarial standards of practice, the most current mortality tables that are most appropriate for the characteristics of the population.
+Beginning in FY 2021-22, and for each subsequent fiscal year, the bill would require the retirement board and the Department of Technology, Management, and Budget (DTMB) to adopt, on the recommendation of the actuary and in accordance with all applicable actuarial standards of practice, the most current mortality tables that are most appropriate for the characteristics of the population.
 Current law requires mortality tables be adopted by DTMB and the retirement board.
 Mortality tables are updated through an experience study conducted every five years.